There are so many ways you can help make a difference in the lives of patients and families today.

 Write a letter to the editor of your local print or online news publication and raise awareness about the need for more research into the cause and cure for brain tumours.

-Register now to connect with our community across Canada on Sunday, June 27 to celebrate and support everyone affected by a brain tumour including our survivors, caregivers, health care professionals and researchers who are leading the way in finding the cause of and cure for brain tumours.
+Register now to connect with our community across Canada June 27 to celebrate and support everyone affected by a brain tumour including our survivors, caregivers, health care professionals and researchers.

-Just because we’re all at home doesn’t mean our support programming or research funding has stopped.
-This time of self-isolation is especially challenging on our brain tumour community, which is why it is so important to come together as individuals and as a nation to support each other.
-Register today and be a part of our cross-country support network for everyone affected by a brain tumour.
+This pandemic has been hard on our brain tumour community, which is why it is so important to come together as individuals and as a nation to support each other.

 Register as a team or an individual with your closest Brain Tumour Walk city, or as part of our national movement!
 Help raise awareness during May, and get signed up today.